cvlab-stonybrook/Beyond-Pixels/README.md

 # Beyond-Pixels
 Beyond Pixels: Semi-Supervised Semantic Segmentation with a Multi-scale Patch-based Multi-Label Classifier (Accepted ECCV 2024)

+### Contact
-### If you have any questions, please email Prantik Howlader at phowlader@cs.stonybrook.edu.
+If you have any questions, please email Prantik Howlader at phowlader@cs.stonybrook.edu.

 ### Pretrained Backbone